ropensci/GSODR/README.md

 ### Stable Version

-A stable version of *GSODR* is available from [CRAN](https://cran.r-project.org/package=GSODR).
+A stable version of {GSODR} is available from [CRAN](https://cran.r-project.org/package=GSODR).

 ``` r